 As of 2018, according to OpenSecrets.org, Joni Ernst's net worth was negative, owing more than $196,000.

-Between 2014 and 2018, according to data from OpenSecrets, the NRA spent $3,124,273 in support of Joni Ernst, primarily attacking candidates running against her.
+Between 2014 and 2018, the NRA spent $3,124,273 in support of Joni Ernst, primarily attacking candidates running against her.

 In 2018, Joni Ernst appeared with Steve King at a rally in his district after King had endorsed a Canadian politician with neo-Nazi ties.

-In 2018, Joni Ernst was one of 10 Republican senators to cosponsor a bill intended to guarantee coverage for people with preexisting conditions, though it would have allowed insurers to exclude coverage for the conditions themselves.
+In 2018, Joni Ernst was one of 10 Republican senators to cosponsor a bill intended to guarantee coverage for people with preexisting conditions, although it would have allowed insurers to exclude coverage for the conditions themselves.

 In 2019, Joni Ernst accused House Speaker Nancy Pelosi of "slow-walking" the passage of the USMCA trade agreement but believed there was enough support to ratify it.